Friday, January 12, 2024

 Traditional Dancers

 Sunday was a day of pure confusion.
-After greeting Gabriela and Antonio and hanging out with them a bit where they sell things at the the tianguis (weekly street market), we went to meet our neighbors for lunch, but the place we'd decided on (Meraki again), was closed, though they'd said they'd be open.
+After greeting Gabriela and Antonio and hanging out with them a bit where they sell things at the tianguis (weekly street market), we went to meet our neighbors for lunch, but the place we'd decided on (Meraki again), was closed, though they'd said they'd be open.
 Trying to communicate with bad cell service, we finally understood that they wanted us to go with them to Ixmiquilpan for seafood.
 Really?
 Seafood in the middle of the desert?
 Besides, I was too hungry to endure the hour-and-a-half drive there and, anyway, it just wasn't in the plan.
 We had other things to do that day.
 Arlo had texted me, wanting us to come to his sister's birthday party and eat, but I'd already told him we had plans with our neighbors.
 Jon and I finally ate huaraches in the tianguis, then headed home to get our stuff organized for our departure the next day.
 Then, we heard from our neighbor again and it sounded like they wanted to have us come over to eat around 5:00.
 So we headed to their house, only to find that was not at all their intention.
 We gave them some gifts we had brought and chatted a bit, then left, wondering what we were going to do for dinner since we needed to eat something before Anna's posada at 7:00.
 Arlo texted again, telling us to come over for dessert.
-So we did, but, thankfully, his lovely mother heated us up some chicken mole from the birthday party, and we spent a wonderful hour with them, eating and catching up some more.
-He drove us to Anna's at seven, and we enjoyed our second year in a row of La Posada with them, which, if you recall, is a recreation of Mary and Joseph being turned away until they are finally offered refuge, complete with posole and tamales.
+We did but, thankfully, his lovely mother heated us up some chicken mole from the birthday party, and we spent a wonderful hour with them, eating and catching up some more.
+He drove us to Anna's at seven, and we enjoyed our second year in a row of posada with them, which, if you recall, is a recreation of Mary and Joseph being turned away until they are finally offered refuge, complete with posole and tamales.
 It's a meaningful tradition which always moves me to tears.

 To sum up, one week was far too little in Tepa, especially because it's hard to wrangle people into such a limited schedule for getting together.
-I particularly regret not getting to see any of the teachers at UPFIM during our week there, but they were out of school and had gone their separate ways.
+I particularly regret not getting to see any of the teachers at UPFIM during our week there but they were out of school and had gone their separate ways.
 Anyway, Monday morning, Jesús picked us up at 9:30 for the three-hour drive to Puebla.
 Yes, I know, it was a splurge to take a taxi but we just couldn't face the bus, and remember, we had saved money by not renting a car, which we would have returned to Pachuca today.

 El Popo and Iztaccíhuatl, the Sleeping Woman